farhad-ozn/crop-yield-forcast--MLP-regression-/README.md

 o 	SoilTMP: monthly average of all soil temperatures at 4 depths per country per year These two new features preserve the underlying signal and allow us to remove 6 redundant inputs/features.
 After consolidating soil moisture and temperature features, we checked multicollinearity again and found one remaining high correlation pair: TVeg_mean and Rainf_mean.
 We confirmed the strong correlation between TVeg_mean (TVeg : Evaporation of water from plant) and Rainf_mean (Rainf : Rate of rainfall) using a Pearson correlation test (r= 0.94, p < 0.05).
 Therefore we statistically proved another redundancy and kept only Rainf_mean in the feature set.
 (It seems logical because evaporation of water from plant inherently linked to water availability -i.e., rainfall)

-D. Preprocessing
-Preprocessing was a critical and time intensive part of this project due to the size, resolution, and structure of the given datasets.
-Below is a description of preprocessing steps taken, along with their rationale and implementation strategy.
- Loading and Merging Raw Data
-We began by loading 17 separate CSV files that included data on:
-•	Crop yields and production (from FAO)
-•	Monthly climate and soil features (4 CSV file for monthly SoilTMP and 4 file for SoilMoi each file related to a depth/level , CanopInt_inst_data, ESoil_tavg_data, Rainf_tavg_data, Snowf_tavg_data, TVeg_tavg_data and TWS_inst_data )
-•	Land cover data
-•	Geospatial lookup table for country centroids
-Each dataset had its own format, resolution, and anomalies (i.e, Null, zero) requiring alignment before merging.
-Data cleaning and wrangling:
-Summary statistics used to find anomalies in datasets and investigate raw data better, we took notes and proceeded as follows:
-•	In country look up table we checked for duplicates, Null values and removed countries that have 'centroid radius' = 0 (7 rows removed from lookup table)
-•	Only class 12 (Croplands) and class 14 (Cropland/Natural Vegetation Mosaics) columns were retained from the Land_cover_percent_data for analysis, as they are most relevant to agricultural land use
-• Averaging monthly columns in climate and soil datasets per year Based on the given units for SoilTMP [Kelvin], SoilMoi [Kg/m2], Rainf_tavg [Kg/m2S], TVeg_tavg [Watts/m2], ESoil_tavg [Watts/m2], CanopInt_inst [ Kg/m2 ], and TWS_inst [mm], and also considering their biological importance, these variables reflect ongoing conditions that impact crops regularly, so in this report average behaviour of monthly values over the year were considered.
-• Yield_and_Production_data
-The formula to compute yield is Yield= Production/AreaHarvested, so the variable Production is already included in Yield, so it is decided to remove production data from the dataset.
-(Including both Production and Yield as features can lead to data leakage.
-Production is not a true input feature but a result of the same outcome we're trying to predict).
-Therefore, we filtered the Element column to contain only yield.
-And to assess the quality of the yield data, we examined the flag descriptions provided alongside each entry.
-According to the FAO website, the five distinct flags in our dataset are:
-A: Official figure
-E:Estimated value
- I: Imputed value
- M: Missing value (data cannot exist, not applicable)  X: Figure from international organizations.
-The Flag M is not acceptable for our analysis. (although flags 'I' and 'E' are estimated and imputed and represent non-official data, they were kept for modelling purposes to preserve sample size).
-Therefore, only data points with flag 'M' were excluded from the dataset before training.
-And also irrelevant columns Domain, Element (e.g., "production"), Item code (CPC), and Flag description removed.
-At the end we left with a clean target variable (Yield), the key identifiers (Country, Year) and one feature (Item).
-• Country Assignment Based on Coordinates:
-Longitude and latitude and year were common keys between datasets, except for crop Yield_and_Production dataset.
-Assigning a country enables merging these with Yield_and_Production_data.
-Therefore, all the datasets can be connected to each other by using appropriate keys in lookup table.
-For datasets containing latitude and longitude information, a custom function defined to assign each data point (longitute/latitude) to a country.
-The function first extracts centroid coordinates and country names from a lookup table to match spatial data points in to countries.
-Then assigns each (latitude, longitude) point to the nearest country centroid, using Euclidean distance under a flat-Earth assumption.
-If a point falls within the radius of one or more centroids, it is assigned to the nearest one; otherwise, it's matched to the closest centroid.
-And finally, latitude and longitude columns are dropped from datasets after country assignment and all their data grouped by country and year (i.e., averaged).
-That is because our target (Yield) is at country-year level and environmental features were previously at coordinate level, so aggregating to country-year makes them compatible before join/merging.
-• Merging
-all cleaned and aligned datasets merged on country and year using an outer join, to retain all possible country-year combinations.
-And final output named merged_df served as our master modelling dataset.
-However it needed:
-• More cleaning o checking for nulls: the rows with null value in Yield and Item column removed (3442 instances) o checking for nulls again: 7692 rows that were present in all climate and soil columns removed. o After investigating multicollinearity among features and creating new features that was described in section C, We also investigate the distribution of Yield.
-Its graph showed extremely right skewed distribution.
-Checking for possible outliers we identify a small number of crop-country pairs (29 instances) exhibited unrealistically high yield values (e.g., Watermelons in the
-Dominican Republic, Papayas in Guyana, etc.), with yields exceeding 200,000 – 300,000 kg/ha).
-Therefore it is decided to remove values above 99.97% percentile.